-KEY MESSAGE: Human health and infrastructure are threatened by higher temperatures.
-At 95°F, it is hard to keep indoor areas and our bodies cool.
-The District's summers are getting hotter and this is intensified by the Heat Island effect.
-Heat islands are urban areas where temperatures are higher than the surrounding areas due to high concentrations of infrastructure and limited green space.
-On average, the District sees 9 days per year with temperatures above 95°F (1990-2019 average).
-Within the next 50 years (by 2070), the District can expect a yearly average of 36 to 58 days above 95°F, with associated increases in cooling costs, reduced air quality, and heat-related illnesses.
+Human health and infrastructure are threatened by higher temperatures.
+At $95^{\circ}F$, it is hard to keep indoor areas and our bodies cool.
+The District's summers are getting hotter and this is intensified by the Heat Island effect1.
+On average, the District sees 9 days per year with temperatures above $95^{\circ}F$ (1990-2019 average).
+Within the next 50 years (by 2070), the abbreviation-name can expect a yearly average of 36 to 58 days above $95^{\circ}F$, with associated increases in cooling costs, reduced air quality, and heat-related illnesses.

+HEAT-RELATED ILLNESSES

-HEAT-RELATED ILLNESSES: Heatwaves can kill people and pets.
+Heatwaves can kill people and pets.
 Individuals at higher risk include children, pregnant women, older adults, outdoor workers, and lower-income residents.

-ENERGY USE: Heat islands increase the demand for air conditioning.
+Heat islands increase the demand for air conditioning.
 In the US, electricity demand for cooling will increase by 5-20% for every added degree C. During heatwaves, increased demand can overload systems causing power companies to conduct rolling brownouts or blackouts to avoid system failure.

-The graph shows the number of days in a year with temperatures above or equal to 95°F. Dots represent observed annual days of extreme temperatures and the gray shading shows the hindcast2.
-Two scenarios' of the future are shown as a high-emissions scenario (RCP 8.5) in red and a low-emissions scenario (RCP 4.5) in blue.
-Data for the future scenarios' are retrieved from Multivariate Adaptive Constructed Analogs (MACA), and observed data are from the Gridded Surface Meteorological Dataset (gridMET).
+The graph shows the number of days in a year with temperatures above or equal to $95^{\circ}F$.
+Dots represent observed annual days of extreme temperatures and the gray shading shows the hindcast2.
+Two scenarios of the future are shown as a high-emissions scenario (RCP 8.5) in red and a low-emissions scenario (RCP 4.5) in blue.